Immersion Program for Young Parents

 A language nest is a space that is Inuinnaqtun only.
 The project will promote language nests and recruit families who are willing to commit to creating language nests in their homes.
 Participants will be provided with training and support.

-A mentor/apprentice program teams a fluent speaker with a learner.
+A Mentor-Apprentice Program teams a fluent speaker with a learner for 300 hours of in-person immersion.
 The team will identify apprentice candidates with some language competence and match them with mentors while providing them with training and support.
+Our pilot program will begin in 2020.

-With the help of our academic team members the project will start a program of comprehensive documentation of Inuinnaqtun with the parallel goals of preserving the maximum amount of information on the language and generating content for learning applications.
+With the help of our academic team members, we will start to comprehensively document Inuinnaqtun with the parallel goals of preserving the maximum amount of information on the language and generating content for learning applications.
 The project will work with the Geomatics and Cartographic Research Centre at Carleton University to develop an Inuinnaqtun Documentation Application based on the open source Nunaliit Framework.
-This will be a tool for the collaborative documentation of the language by Inuinnaqtun specialists located in the three communities along with academic linguists located in the South.
+This is a tool for the collaborative documentation of the language by Inuinnaqtun specialists located in the four Inuinnait communities along with academic linguists located in the South.

 Emphasizing oral and written language use;